Utah Deaf History and Culture

 Governor Jon Huntsman, Jr., ceremoniously signed HB 296 into law at the Utah Capitol on April 30, 2009, regulating Utah Schools for the Deaf and the Blind.
 I'm on the left side, wearing a vest and a white blouse, witnessing the signature

 In a historic milestone, Utah became the first state in the nation to officially replace the term 'Hearing Impaired' with 'Deaf and Hard of Hearing' in state law.
-This change was enacted through Utah House Bill (HB) 60, which was passed on March 17, 2017, amending the Utah State Code.
+Utah House Bill (HB) 60, which amends the Utah State Code, enacted this change on March 17, 2017.
 The Utah Association of the Deaf played a crucial role in advocating for this important change.
+This shift not only reflects a growing recognition of the preferences within the Utah Deaf community but also promotes greater inclusivity and respect for individuals who identify as Deaf or hard of hearing.
+The passage of HB 60 is seen as a significant step toward empowering these communities and fostering a more accurate representation of their identities.

 In the April 2017 UAD Bulletin, UAD President Persinger stated, "This may seem minor, but this is something that can have a ripple effect from the top down instead of trying to teach people from the bottom up, which takes a lot more energy and work.
 This change demonstrates that we are not merely objects in need of repair but rather individuals with feelings, emotions, and thoughts, and that our group possesses a unique language and culture that we take pride in" (Persinger, UAD Bulletin, Spring 2017, p.
 1).
-This is a significant achievement for the Utah Deaf community and could serve as a model for other states that seek to replicate its success.
+This change is a significant achievement for the Utah Deaf community and could serve as a model for other states that seek to replicate its success.
+This initiative not only empowers individuals within the community but also fosters greater understanding and acceptance among hearing populations.
+As other states explore similar approaches, they may discover the profound impact that recognizing and celebrating diversity can have on societal cohesion and mutual respect.

 Picture